Grilled White Potatoes

 strawberry pie gelatin recipe

-Fill each mini crust with a tablespoon or more of the gelatin.
+Fill each mini crust with 1 to 2 tablespoons of the gelatin.

-I topped these tasty sweet treats off with homemade whipped cream using this simple and quick recipe from Berly's Kitchen.
-Click the link to get this absolutely easy and creamy whipped cream recipe.
-While you're on their site take a look at more of their amazing recipes.
+I topped these tasty, sweet treats with homemade whipped cream using this simple, quick recipe from Berly's Kitchen.
+Click the link to get this easy, creamy whipped cream recipe.
+While you're on their site, take a look at more of their amazing recipes.

-I had to hurry with this, as Tyler was eating the whipped cream by the spoon full as we topped them off.
+I had to hurry with this, as Tyler was eating the whipped cream by the spoonful as we topped them off.

 Beer Battered Walleye Recipe